uswds/uswds/README.md

 ### Use another framework or package manager

 If you’re using another framework or package manager that doesn’t support `npm`, you can find the source files in this repository and use them in your project.
 Otherwise, we recommend that you follow the [download instructions](#download).
-Please note that the core team [isn’t responsible for all frameworks’ implementations](https://github.com/uswds/uswds/issues/877).
+Please note that the core team [isn’t responsible for all frameworks’ implementations [github.com]](https://github.com/uswds/uswds/issues/877).

 If you’re interested in maintaining a package that helps us distribute USWDS, the project’s build system can help you create distribution bundles to use in your project.
 Please read our [contributing guidelines](CONTRIBUTING.md#building-the-project-locally-with--gulp-) to locally build distributions for your framework or package manager.

 ## CSS architecture

-- The CSS foundation of this site is built with the **[Sass](https://sass-lang.com)** preprocessor language.
+- The CSS foundation of this site is built with the **[Sass [sass-lang.com]](https://sass-lang.com)** preprocessor language.
-- The CSS organization and naming conventions follow **[18F’s Front End Guide](https://frontend.18f.gov/css/)**.
+- The CSS organization and naming conventions follow **[18F’s Front End Guide [18f.gov]](https://frontend.18f.gov/css/)**.
-- We format our code with [Prettier](https://prettier.io/), per the formatting section of the **[18F Front End Guide](https://frontend.18f.gov/css/formatting/)**.
+- We format our code with [Prettier [prettier.io]](https://prettier.io/), per the formatting section of the **[18F Front End Guide [18f.gov]](https://frontend.18f.gov/css/formatting/)**.
 - CSS selectors are **prefixed** with `usa` (For example: `.usa-button`).
 This identifier helps the design system avoid conflicts with other styles on a site which are not part of USWDS.
-- Uses a **[BEM](http://getbem.com/)** approach for naming CSS selectors.
+- Uses a **[BEM [getbem.com]](http://getbem.com/)** approach for naming CSS selectors.
 Blocks are separated from elements with two underscores (`__`).
 Multi-word blocks use single hyphens instead of spaces.
 Modifier classes are additive — proper markup requires the base class _and_ the modifier class or classes.
 Modifier classes consist of the base class plus a modifier suffix, separated by two hyphens (`--`) as in `.usa-button.usa-button--secondary` or `usa-accordion.usa-accordion--bordered`.
 - Uses **modular CSS** for scalable, modular, and flexible code.
 - Uses **nesting** when appropriate.
 Nest minimally with up to two levels of nesting.
 - Hard-coded magic numbers are avoided.